-~Jonathan Clements, from: An Armchair Traveller’s History of Beijing
+From: An Armchair Traveller’s History of Beijing, by Jonathan Clements

 As soon as I decided that our four-week journey in China would be around Beijing and the northeastern part of the country, I knew that hiking the Great Wall was going to be on our list.

 In fact, initially, I researched whether it would be possible to thru-hike the Great Wall (or a part of it), however, today no such hike exists.
 I found only expensive ways of visiting the Great Wall and the idea of hiking it faded into the background.

 Wasn’t that a pity?

 Imagine more than 13,000 miles of rocks and bricks and stones meandering through valleys and deserts, along rivers, across mountain ridges, and closing off gullies and gorges.
 Such an awe-inspiring feat of engineering!
 Built in stages by different dynasties over the course of some 2,000 years, the Long Wall, as the Chinese call the Great Wall (长城 – Chángchéng), this ancient defensive structure runs through nine provinces and municipalities in northern China.

 In the 7th century BC, the Zhou Dynasty had the first section built to prevent invasion from other states.
 The last – and most – sections were built during the Ming Dynasty (1368-1644) after they had kicked out the Mongols who had invaded the country under Khublei Khan.